Creek Season – Duranglers Guide to Fly Fishing the High Country

 If you are feeling up to it, keep a few mice patterns in your box.
 Field mice abound in certain parts of the mountains and large trout will readily gobble these small mammals up with ferocity.
 Mice work great on lakes or creeks if conditions permit.
 Also make sure to have a small sharpie and packable scissors in your kit; you never know when you want to give your fly a makeover to match the naturals.

 A final note, just in case: keep a few small mayfly and midge nymphs and emergers in your box.
 You may come to a lake where the trout are feeding very selectively on very small bugs.
 An few RS-2’s and Midge Adults take up very little space and act as extra insurance against the possibility of getting skunked on picky fish.

 Packing your gear for the high country is largely personal preference.
 You will want something that will carry all of your gear comfortably over long distances and will not cause any aches or pains.
 Fishpond and Simms have many great options for carrying your gear.
-Our favorite packs for high country fishing are the Fishpond Black Canyon Backpack and the Simms Headwaters Full Day Pack.
+Our favorite packs for high country fishing are the Fishpond Black Canyon Backpack and the Simms Dry Creek Backpack (to keep electronics dry).
 You want something that is going to carry all of your water, food, fishing gear, rain gear, survival gear, and camping equipment if necessary.

 There have been many books and blogs written about backpacking and heading to the high country, so I won’t cover all that you will need here.
 This is just a good starting list of things to consider picking up for yourself and anyone who is headed out with you.

-- -Rain gear, see above.
-The Hylaite Rain Shell does well at keeping one dry.
+- Rain gear, see above.
+The Patagonia Torrentshell Rain Jacket does well at keeping one dry.